 - Expected to be compassionate in his or her dealings with patients and patient families.

-- Expected to receive constructive criticism positively and develop improvement plan.
+- Expected to receive constructive criticism positively and develop an improvement plan.